fdifrison/java-persistence/README.md

 ```

 From the parents side, we now have a collections of the new child entity, and we can use List without incurring in the
-hibernate bag behavior seen in the unidirectional `@OnetoMany` mapping (i.e. we have a single delete statement instead
+Hibernate bag behavior seen in the unidirectional `@OnetoMany` mapping (i.e. we have a single delete statement instead
 of a deleted all of n records where id = my_id and a n-1 insert back).
 The synchronization methods are again useful on
 the parent side, even if their implementation is a bit more cumbersome since we need to keep in sync both ends of the
 many-to-many association.